cancerberoSgx/prettier-eslint-gallery/README.md

  * Because there are current formatting tools don't do a perfect work and we want to see how well they work and if we can improve it
  * Because when choosing a style is not only important to know the rules but also to see how our code will look like !
  * Because I want an easy to use command line tool to format code to popular styles that work as perfect as possible

-# Objectives

- * have tools that let users format their code using popular eslint like standard, airbnb, uber, etc. ideally online
- * have a command line tool to format to popular enlist configurations

 # Install & using in command line